TianZhao-007/TZ007/README.md

 Hi,folks.
 ======

-I am Tian Zhao, a student studying in ANU College of Engineering and Computer Science now.
+I am Tian Zhao,studying in ANU College of Engineering and Computer Science.
 ------------------------------------------------------------------------------------------
-Here are some repos about my learning process. ^_^
+Here are some repos about my courses and projects.
 -------------------------